Follow the guidance on GOV.UK about how to clear snow from a road, path or cycleway to ensure you do it safely.

 When clearing snow and ice

-- make a path down the middle of the area to be cleared first, so you have a clear surface to walk on.
-Shovel the snow from the centre of the path to the sides
+- make a path down the middle of the area to be cleared first, so you have a clear surface to walk on; shovel the snow from the centre of the path to the sides

 - remove the top layer of snow in the morning, so any ice beneath melts during the day

-- don't use water to melt snow, it may refreeze and turn to ice increasing the risk of injuries
+- don't use water to melt snow as it may refreeze and turn to ice, increasing the risk of injury

 Clearing snow and ice in your community